Find a librarian expert searcher:

 - Increase the probability that relevant refinements or other information not missed—wherever it is.

 - Teaching protocols and DOD protocols require searches of specialized sources that even expert searchers find taxing.
-Save time and energy, let librarians wrestle with database and keyword choice and how to optimize unfamiliar search interfaces.
+Save time and energy, let librarian expert searchers wrestle with database and keyword choice, and how to optimize unfamiliar search interfaces.

 - Refresh database searching skills – interfaces change often, alas!

-- Increase awareness of of research support services.
-Examples:
+- Increase awareness of research support services obscured by institutional barriers:

 - Statisticians from the OIT Research Support Group--15 hours free stats consultation per semester